darkfeline/felesatra/content/document/about.md

 Subjects describe *what* the page is about, and contents describe *how* the page talks about its subjects.

+### RSS

 A general RSS feed can be found on the homepage.
 Feeds restricted to a given section, subject, or content can be found through the [site index]({{< ref "site-index.md" >}}).

+### SSL/TLS

+This site uses a self-signed certificate.
+The certificate can be found [here]({{< absURL "files/cert/cert.crt" >}}), and the signature for the certificate, made with [my public key][key] is [here]({{< absURL "files/cert/cert.crt.sig" >}}).
+After verifying that the certificate is signed by me, you can add it to your browser so you know that the content you are seeing on this site is indeed from this site and not advertisements or political propaganda inserted by third parties such as your ISP or government.

 ## Contact